 USB Type-C Input.

 So you’re getting all of that for just a hare over $100.
-It’s pretty amazing if you ask me, and a big reason why I don’t see myself selling the K3 anytime soon.
+It’s pretty amazing if you ask me.
 It’s just really valuable and makes a perfect entry level foray into the audiophile world.

 The K5 Pro is a bit different, but still just as awesome (if not more so).
 Let’s take a look at what it has:

 RCA Analog Outputs.
-This is a great feature in that you can hook the amp up to separate studio monitors and play music that way.
+This is a great feature in that you can hook the amp up to separate studio monitors/speakers and play music that way.
 What are Studio Monitors?

 RCA Analog Inputs.
 You can also use the RCA ins to receive a signal from a source (for instance a separate DAC).
 Right now I have the iFi Zen Blue hooked up to the K5 and I’m playing music wireless through my phone!
 Just snag a pair of RCA to RCA cables.